iconify/documentation/documents/pages/implementations/svg-framework/functions.md

 These functions are not available in module without API.

-- `[func]locaIcons(icons, callback?)`.
+- `[func]loadIcons(icons, callback?)`.
 Loads icons from API, calls optional callback when either all or part of icons have been loaded.
 - `[func]enableCache()`.
 Toggles caching in `[prop]localStorage` and `[prop]sessionStorage`.
 - `[func]addAPIProvider()`.
 Adds custom API provider.
 This is experimental function.
 API provider functionality is in development.